Welcome to the Saddleback Valley Unified School District

 - SV Innovates: Community Letter, August 25, 2017

 - Superintendent's Message, August 2017

-- School News Roll Call Annual Superintendent Magazine, 2017
+- School News Roll Call Magazine OC Superintendents Annual Edition, 2017

 On behalf of the SVUSD Board of Education and myself, I would like to welcome you to the 2017-18 school year!
 I have had the honor of being your Superintendent for the past 4 months and as many of you know, I started in SVUSD as a teacher.
 It is a privilege to return home and work as a team with our stakeholders to take our students to new heights.

 Since returning in April, I visited each school and saw student engagement, the use of integrated technology, and teachers providing the best possible learning environment for students.
 Our teachers collaborate to meet the needs of all students through the co-teaching model and I visited many of the different Career Technical Education (CTE) classes that provide real world experiences for secondary students.It was a great way to start back in SVUSD.
 I also had the opportunity to meet many of our families and community members at the Meet and Greet hosted by the Board of Education in May.
 The commitment of our community to support successful schools is one of SVUSD’s many strengths.

 SVUSD had many outstanding celebrations in the 2016-17 school year to highlight how “Saddleback Shines” including a 95.7% graduation rate.We celebrated 122 International Baccalaureate graduates, 7 National Merit Finalists, 32 Dual Immersion graduates from Laguna Hills High School, and Silverado High School had the largest graduating class, since opening their doors, with 107 graduates.
 Glen Yermo Elementary earned the 2016 California Gold Ribbon Award and La Paz Intermediate earned the 2017 California Gold Ribbon Award.